PoisotLab/ms_network_prediction/manuscript.md

 dimensionality of the object we need to predict (the multiple layers rather than a single network) makes the problem more complicated.
 Yet, multi-layer approaches improve prediction in social networks [@Jalili2017LinPre;
-@Najari2019LinPre; @Yasami2018NovMul], and they may prove useful going forward.
+@Najari2019LinPre; @Yasami2018NovMul], and they may prove useful  in network ecology going forward.

 ## Space